LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value.

    **Notes:**
       By default the next call to :c:func:`ERKStepEvolve()` will use the step size computed by ERKStep prior to calling :c:func:`ERKStepReset()`.
 To set a different step size or have ERKStep estimate a new step size use :c:func:`ERKStepSetInitStep()`.

       All previously set options are retained but may be updated by calling the appropriate "Set" functions.

       If an error occurred, :c:func:`ERKStepReset()` also sends an error message to the error handler function.

-.. _Usage.ERKStep.Resizing:
+.. _ARKODE.Usage.ERKStep.Resizing:

 ERKStep system resize function
 -------------------------------------